Chris35Wills/synthetic_channel_mesh/README.md

 * dist_mask.tif    - a distance raster (distance of channel pixels from non-channel pixels)
 				   - this can be created later on and is provided here for speed

-The coordinates within each file must all be in the same projection - this is not checked.
+**The coordinates within each file must all be in the same projection - this is not checked.
+It is assumed that your coordinates are in metres.**

 ## How it works